ji-zai/personal-site/content/essays/seek-truth.md

 ---
 I started writing this essay to get a sense for what the most valuable skills will be in a future in which AI becomes incredibly powerful.
 As I spent more time exploring this question I realized that any valuable skill, at its core, is either a process of seeking the truth about the world we live in, or about ourselves.

 And I believe even that distinction (internal vs. external) is only intellectual.
-Our ability to seek truth about what we are directly impacts our ability to seek truth about the world we live in.
-After all, your mind is your lens into the world; you can't trust it fully without understanding it fully.
+Our ability to seek truth about the world we live in is directly, greatly, impacted by our ability to seek truth about ourselves.
+After all, your mind is your lens into the world; you can't trust it without understanding it.

 By "truth" I mean some property or rule we can observe about a system that exists in reality.